IronBazooka999/aps-plus/README.md

 # APS+
-Originally made by Oblivion#3940 (aka z46-dev), then continued and improved by Zenphia#5994 and damocles#0001 (https://github.com/SpanksMcYeet/)
+Originally made by Oblivion#3940 (aka z46-dev), then continued by Zenphia#5994 and optimized by damocles#0001 (https://github.com/SpanksMcYeet/)

 ## Setting up your server